 Contact tracing data collection

-We are required to maintain attendance records of patrons for contact tracing purposes, and request the contact details for all patrons when you purchase your tickets.
+Perth Theatre Trust maintains attendance records of patrons for contact tracing purposes, and requests the contact details for all patrons when you purchase your tickets.
 Please inform us if the contact details for you or your guest(s) change after booking your tickets, including if your group includes different people.
 The contact information you provide will only be used for contact tracing purposes if necessary, is stored securely and will be deleted 28 days after the State of Emergency Directions expire.
 All Perth Theatre Trust venues retain the right to refuse entry to anyone who has not provided or chooses to provide false contact details.